glennmagerman/ECB_multicountry/README.md

 Section 2 describes the data setup, governance and project workflow.

 Section 3 describes the code structure to produced the targeted network statistics.
-(TBD).

-TODO as a user:
-1. _main.do: Change the folder location to match that of your working environment.
-2. _main.do: if your server is not connected to the internet, manually install the Stata ado packages to the proper folder.
-3. _master_task0.do: Change the first 2 letters of the datasets by the ISO code of your country.

 ## 2. Data
 ### 2.1 Data sources